Hailu03/Coder-Agent/README.md

 - Docker and Docker Compose
 - API keys for AI services (Gemini or OpenAI)
-- (Optional) Serper API key for web search functionality
+- Serper API key for web search functionality

 ### Configuration